 If your organization does not have a trusted consulting firm in their back pocket, make sure you interview the individuals who will lead the project and those who will work with your team.
 Do you want a lot of face-to-face interaction?
 It’s important to choose a local partner.
 Ask for recommendations within your network.
 Personal experiences will help add color to your evaluation.
 It’s not uncommon for Salesforce to introduce you to partners as well.
 Your account executive trusts these partners, and they should be part of your evaluation process.
 It behooves you to have options.

 Preparing for common concerns about Salesforce will help you have a robust process no matter what CRM vendor you ultimately choose.
 A partner who can provide excellent resources to assist you is critical in the evaluation process.
 They can provide invaluable guidance from similar client experiences, and they will know what your likely needs may be in the future.
-With the right CRM solution and a well-planned implementation, you will be well-positioned for scaling your efforts through Service Cloud, Marketing Cloud or other tools.
+With the right CRM technology solution and a well-planned implementation, you will be well-positioned for scaling your efforts through Service Cloud, Marketing Cloud or other tools.

 Learn how citizen development can enhance your Salesforce user experience and processes to improve ROI and shorten release cycles.